Freight shipping: What option best fits your needs?

 Your freight could move by a variety of means.
 Prior to choosing which is best suited for your freight shipping, there are a number of important factors to consider, and they will help you determine which option is right for you.
 The freight dimensions comprised of length, width, and height, along with freight weight, fragility, storage needs and delivery requirements are just a few of the critical elements that help steer the direction of a freight shipment.

 Once those factors have been carefully identified, you can then decide what shipping option is best for the load being transported.
-Below, we’ve identified four of Freightquote's primary freight shipping options, accompanied by a brief description that includes the benefits each provides to freight shippers.
+Below, we’ve identified four of Freightquote by C.H.
+Robinson's primary freight shipping options, accompanied by a brief description that includes the benefits each provides to freight shippers.

 Full truckload freight shipping.